conmaol/maglocunus/p/Pandas.md

 `Pandas` is a [Python](Python.md) library for working with tabular data, such as spreadsheets, CSV files, and database query results.

-### Series and DataFrames

-The main data structures provides by Pandas are:
-- `Series` – a one-dimensional labelled array
+One important data structure provided by Pandas is the `Series` – a one-dimensional labelled array:
-- `DataFrame` – a table with rows and columns

-For example, the following code:

 ```
 import pandas as pd
 s = pd.Series([10, 20, 30])
 print(s)
 ```

-Will output:
+This code will output:

 ```
 0   10